 What do I need to know about the Affordable Care Act (“Obamacare”)?

-Even if you live overseas, as a US citizen you are subject to this law and are probably required to have health insurance.
+Even if you live overseas, as a US citizen you are subject to this law and were probably required to have health insurance through 2018.
 However, there are some special allowances for those living outside the US.
 Check out our Affordable Care Act page to learn more.

 What happens if I want to take a “gap year”?